 Pull your finger out

-The finger in question here is the finger of the so-called “powder monkey” whose job it was to prime the cannon on the ship.
-To do this, he would insert a small amount of gunpowder into the ignition hole which had to be held in place by his finger.
-When it was time to fire, he would pull out his finger.
+The finger in question with this Royal Navy slang is that of the so-called “powder monkey,” whose job it was to prime the cannon on the ship.
+To do this, he’d insert a small amount of gunpowder into the ignition hole, which had to be held in place by his finger.
+When it was time to fire, he would pull it out.

-Consequently, the idea of not holding back and getting into action has, by extension, come to mean putting in some effort to achieve the desired result.
+Consequently, the idea of not holding back and getting into action has, by extension, come to mean putting in some sort of effort to achieve a desired result.

-Of course, with so many restaurants now serving food on boards and other variations, you could say that the navy was ahead of its time in terms of culinary presentation.
+Of course, with so many restaurants now serving food on boards and other implements, you could say that the Royal Navy was ahead of its time, in terms of its culinary presentation and slang.

 Sailors who overindulged inevitably felt rather groggy the following day.